charts showing mcp adoption statistics

 remote MCP servers are on the rise

-Adoption Stats About the Most Popular MCP Servers
+The 20 Most Popular MCP Servers

-Again, I’ll reiterate that we simply do not know once an MCP server is downloaded if someone connected it to an agent (and if the user provisioned access to the server to their team via an MCP gateway).
+Again, I’ll reiterate that we simply do not know whether once an MCP server is downloaded if someone then connected it to an agent (and if the user provisioned access to the server to their team via an MCP gateway).

 However, we do have some other statistics that show overall community use of popular MCP servers.

-I analyzed the 20 most searched-for MCP servers in Ahrefs, which together generate 174,800 monthly searches.
+I analyzed the 20 most searched-for MCP servers in Ahrefs, which together generate 180,000+ monthly searches.
 Among them, 80% provide remote MCP servers — showing a strong preference for this deployment model.
 The takeaway: large companies are choosing remote MCP servers because they’re easier to deploy, scale, and maintain.
 That makes remote servers one of the best indicators of where MCP adoption is headed.

 80% of the most searched for MCP servers offer a remote server deployment, highlighting the popularity of remote servers.